awanmbandi/realworld-cicd-pipeline-project/README.md

 * Navigate to `Slack`
 * Right Click on your Channel Name and select `view chanel details`
 ![SlackAWSChatBot!](https://github.com/awanmbandi/realworld-cicd-pipeline-project/blob/zdocs/images/Screen%20Shot%202023-10-17%20at%201.58.33%20PM.png)
-* Install `AWS ChatBot` App
+* Add the `AWS ChatBot` App to your Pipeline Channel
 ![SlackAWSChatBot!](https://github.com/awanmbandi/realworld-cicd-pipeline-project/blob/zdocs/images/Screen%20Shot%202023-10-17%20at%202.01.29%20PM.png)

-## 6) Create & Configure CodeArtifact Repository to Store and Manage All Application Maven Dependencies.
+## 7) Create & Configure CodeArtifact Repository to Store and Manage All Application Maven Dependencies.
 ### A) Create CodeArtifact Project Repository
 * Navigate to AWS `CodeArtifact`
 * Click on `Repository`